evannetwork/evannetwork.github.io/dev/security.md

 ---
 title: "Permissioning"
 ---
-# Permissioning with Smart Contract Access Delegation (SCAD)
+# Smart Contract Security and Permissioning (SCEP)

 ## About Smart Contract Security
 Smart contracts are pivotal to everything happening on evan.
 Almost every feature on the platform utilizes smart contracts in one way or the other.
 Naturally, security surrounding smart contracts is a top priority on the evan.network.